DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Reward Functions

 One of the most popular reward optimization tasks for content generation is aligning with human feedback, where human preference is the reward.
 To this end, human ratings of AI-generated examples provide relevant in-distribution guidance, and are thus more effective than ratings of human-created contents.
 Although open-source human preference datasets of AI image generations exist \citep{Pick-A-Pic, LAION-Aesthetics-Dataset, LAION-Aesthetics-Predictor-V2, AVA, SAC}, such resources are extremely rare for music.
 To demonstrate DRAGON's ability to align music generations to human preferences, we collect a human rating dataset of AI-generated music and build a custom music aesthetics predictor model.
 This predictor serves dual purposes: a reward model for DRAGON to optimize, and an evaluation metric for evaluating DRAGON models trained for other reward functions.

-Our human preference dataset, which we call Dynamo Music Aesthetics (DMA), consists of 800 prompts, 1,676 music pieces with various durations (total 15.97 hours), and 2,301 ratings from 63 raters on a scale of 1-5.
-The 1-5 rating scale makes our human feedback more fine-grained than binary pairwise comparison datasets such as \citep{Pick-A-Pic}.
-Details about this dataset and its collection are reported in \Cref{sec:pref_dataset}.
+Our human preference dataset, which we call Dynamo Music Aesthetics (DMA), consists of 800 prompts, 1,676 music pieces with various durations (total 15.97 hours), and 2,301 ratings from 63 raters on a scale of 1--5.
+The 1--5 rating scale makes our human feedback more fine-grained than binary pairwise comparison datasets such as \citep{Pick-A-Pic}.
+DMA dataset and collection details are reported in \Cref{sec:pref_dataset}.

 Our aesthetics predictor consists of a pre-trained CLAP audio encoder and a kernel regression prediction head, which we train on the DMA dataset.
 The textual prompt is not shown to the predictor.
 To determine model implementation details (e.g., music pre-processing, label normalization, CLAP embedding hop length) to optimize model performance on unseen data, we use a train/validation dataset split to perform an ablation study, which is presented in \Cref{sec:aes_model_details}.
 With model generalization verified, we remove the train/validation split and use all data to train the final predictor.
 A subjective test verified that generations with high predicted aesthetics scores indeed sound better than those with low scores, demonstrating more authentic instruments and better musicality.
 When the aesthetics score assigned by the predictor model is used as the reward function, DRAGON requires no additional music data.